isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/colour/seq-data.md

 Sequential data should use NHS Blue (#005EB8) as our primary colour to be used.
 Lightness should follow from pale to dark, rather than alternating between hues.
 Colours should also progress in the direction a user would expect, for example, for a line chart tracking age groups over time, a lighter colour would be used to demonstration younger citizens, and a darker colour for older citizens.

-[Source][seq 1]
+[Source - ][seq 1]

-Due to the problems with contrast ratios in this palette, there is specific advice for different chart types: [Advice Link][seq 2]
+Due to the problems with contrast ratios in this palette, there is [specific advice for different chart types][seq 2].

 [Back to Colours home](../colour/colour.md)